-These cards may be played to the table as soon as they are acquired, or at any time during your own turn.
+These cards may be played to the table as soon as you get them, or at any time during your own turn.
 The same is true for Super Munchkin and Half-Breed, but you must already have a Class to play Super Munchkin or a Race to play Half-Breed.